cwyse/wysechoice-wiki/upd_02_23/udm/boot.md

 # Update

-To facilitate updating to a new version of the software, create a /data/scripts/update directory.
+To update, perform the same steps as the installation.